University of Tennessee Chattanooga Scholarships 2025–26

 FAQ on Competitive Scholarships

 Does UTC offer full-ride competitive scholarships?
-No. UTC’s largest awards are automatic merit scholarships and service-based programs.
+No. UTC’s largest scholarships are its automatic merit and service-based awards, which are detailed earlier on this page.

 Where do competitive opportunities exist?
-Most selective awards at UTC are tied to the Honors College or to academic departments.
-These are covered later on this page.
+The most selective awards at UTC are within the Honors College or major departments.
+Please see the Honors and Departmental sections for requirements and deadlines.

 Should families still check for updates?
 Yes.
-UTC occasionally adds new competitive cohorts or donor-funded programs, so always check the official scholarships portal each fall.
+UTC sometimes introduces new competitive donor or cohort programs, so it is important to check the UTC scholarships portal and Honors College site every fall for updates.

 💎 Hidden Gem Scholarships